rouskinlab/DMS_CI/README.md

 ## About the confidence intervals method

-The confidence intervals are calculated using the Wilson score interval with a sequencing error bias correction.
-Wilson score interval which has shown to perform better than bootstrapping for small sample sizes (<3,000 reads).
-The method is decribed in details below.
+The confidence intervals are calculated by modeling the DMS-MaPseq experiment by a binomial distribution.
+We use the conjugate distribution Beta to model the mutation fraction in the sample based off the observation we have.

 ### Basics and terminology